MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 y = data["Maximum temperature [°C]"]
 ```

-Using the features and labels, we next train two basic ML models:
+Using the features and labels, stored in the numpy arrays `X` and `y`, we next train two basic ML models:
 a decision tree regressor and a polynomial regressor.
 ```python
 # Train a Decision Tree Regressor